 Mergers and Acquisitions

-In 2015, Bright House Networks accepted Charter's acquisition bid of $10.4 billion.
-The deal would vault Charter to the No. 2 spot among cable TV providers.
+Even with the Time Warner Cable deal, Charter intends to maintain its deal for Bright House Networks for $10.4 billion.
 Bright House is the sixth largest provider serving markets that, mostly, don't compete with those served by Charter.

 In 2013 the company increased its offerings and expand into new markets, purchasing Optimum West/Bresnan from Cablevision for about $1.6 billion.
 Optimum West serves more than 360,000 customers through cable systems in fast-growing regions of Colorado, Montana, Wyoming, and Utah.